spring-ai-community/mcp-annotations/README.md

 </dependency>
 ```

-The Spring integration module also requires the Spring AI dependency.

 ### Snapshot repositories

 To use the mcp-annotations snapshot version you need to add the following repositories to your Maven POM: